nirajp82/SystemDesignNotes/DistributedLock.md

 4. **Lock Expiry Issues:**
    - **Risk:** If a process crashes while holding a lock and the lock expires, other processes may acquire it and potentially cause data inconsistency.
    - **Mitigation:** Use a unique identifier for each lock acquisition, and validate that the lock is still valid before releasing it.
 Implement a mechanism to extend lock expiration if the operation is still ongoing.
+   - Let's break down the concept of **lock expiry issues** and how to **mitigate** them in simpler terms.

+##### What Are Lock Expiry Issues?

+**Lock expiry** occurs when a process that holds a lock crashes or fails to release it within a specified time limit.
+If that lock expires (meaning it is no longer held by any process), other processes can acquire it.
+This can lead to problems, especially if the original process was working with shared data.
+If multiple processes start making changes to the same data, it can cause **data inconsistency**.

+##### Example to Illustrate the Issue

+1. **Imagine a Shared Document**: Think of a shared document that multiple people can edit at the same time.
+If one person (Process A) locks the document to make changes but then suddenly their computer crashes and they can't release the lock:
+   - The lock eventually expires.
+   - Another person (Process B) can now access the document and make changes, not knowing that Process A was in the middle of something important.

+2. **Potential Problem**: When Process A comes back, it might find that the document has been changed in ways it did not expect.
+This can lead to errors or data loss because both processes made conflicting updates to the same document.

+### Mitigation Strategies for Lock Expiry Issues

+To reduce the risk of lock expiry issues, you can use several strategies:

+1. **Use Unique Identifiers**:
+   - **What**: Assign a unique identifier (ID) to each lock when it is acquired.
+   - **How**: When a process wants to acquire a lock, it generates a unique ID (like a ticket number).
+This helps track which process holds the lock.
+   - **Benefit**: If a process tries to release the lock, it checks if the ID matches the one it initially acquired.
+This ensures only the right process can release the lock.

+2. **Validate Lock Validity**:
+   - **What**: Before a process releases a lock, it should check whether the lock is still valid.
+   - **How**: This means checking if the lock has expired or if the original process that acquired it is still active.
+   - **Benefit**: If the lock is no longer valid (because it was released or expired), the process can take appropriate action, like notifying others or trying to reacquire the lock.

+3. **Extend Lock Expiration**:
+   - **What**: Implement a mechanism that allows processes to extend the expiration of the lock while they are still working.
+   - **How**: If a process is taking longer than expected, it can send a request to extend the lock’s validity before it expires.
+   - **Benefit**: This way, if the operation is still ongoing, it can prevent other processes from acquiring the lock prematurely, which helps maintain data consistency.

+In summary, lock expiry issues can lead to data inconsistency if a process holding a lock crashes.
+To mitigate this risk, you can:

+- Use **unique identifiers** for each lock to track ownership.
+- **Validate** that the lock is still valid before trying to release it.
+- Implement a way to **extend** the lock expiration if the process needs more time to complete its task.

 5. **Security Vulnerabilities:**
    - **Risk:** If locks are not properly secured, malicious actors could exploit them to gain unauthorized access to shared resources.